 - New perennial grain crop development

-- Ecological intensification of perennial grain cropping systems, and
+- Ecological intensification of perennial grain cropping systems

 - Socioeconomic transition and cultural transformation for a perennial future

-NRI will engage with institutions who are working to advance the development of perennial grain agriculture in plant breeding, cropping systems, agroecology, social science, and transdisciplinary research to collaborate in the design process and launch of the initiative.
-We expect representatives from these organizations to serve on a future NRI steering committee.
+The International Initiative will engage with institutions working to advance the development of perennial grain agriculture in plant breeding, cropping systems, agroecology, social science, and transdisciplinary research to collaborate in the design process and launch of the initiative.
+In addition, we expect representatives from these organizations to serve on a future International Initiative steering committee.

 These institutional partners include:

 Initiative Launch and Timeline

-The Land Institute began the planning phase of New Roots International in fall of 2020.
-During the fall, a survey of nearly 100 researchers provided preliminary direction on how NRI can best serve the international science community.
+The Land Institute began the planning phase of the initiative in the fall of 2020.
+During the fall, a survey of nearly 100 researchers provided preliminary direction on how the initiative can best serve the international scientific community.

-In the next few months, TLI will announce a search for a Director of New Roots International Initiative who will be tasked with forming and facilitating a steering committee of international collaborators who will help prioritize NRI activities over the coming year.
+The Land Institute announced Tim Crew, Chief Scientist, as Director of the International Initiative in December of 2021.
+He is tasked with forming and facilitating a steering committee of international collaborators who will help prioritize the initiative activities over the coming year.